 humans are complex!!!

-What TCM strives to do is figure out which symptoms led to which other symptoms in the body.
+What Eastern Medicine strives to do is figure out which symptoms led to which other symptoms in the body.

 the tongue "says" more than you thought!

 The last piece of the human puzzle in assessment is the Pulse Diagnosis.
-It is believed in TCM that on each wrist, there are 3 pulse points which also correspond to the health of the internal organs.
+It is believed in Eastern Medicine that on each wrist, there are 3 pulse points which also correspond to the health of the internal organs.
 Unfortunately, a person cannot assess these pulses on his/her own since both wrists are assessed simultaneously and compared to one another for information.
-So although we are still feeling the radial artery (for you anatomically-aware people!) -- we are not checking just the overall rate/rhythm of the heartbeat.
-For this tool, you will need to be assessed by a practitioner who is aware of TCM Pulse Diagnosis.
+So although I am still feeling the radial artery (for you anatomically-aware people!) -- I am not checking just the overall rate/rhythm of the heartbeat.
+For this tool, you will need to be assessed by a practitioner who is aware of Eastern Pulse Diagnosis.

 For the practitioner, this is an extremely useful piece of information as it determines whether individual organs are weak or strong.
 For the patient, this piece is useful while working with a practitioner but not crucial to health care from an individual perspective.
 After all, once you know how to read the tongue and you are already aware of your own symptoms, you have 2 out of 3 pieces of your puzzle to work with!
 This is more than enough to keep yourself healthy long-term.